• Skip to Content

 Environmental Science Majors need to complete an interdisciplinary set of core requirements that provide a basic understanding of the physical, biological, and social sciences and the relevance of these sciences to environmental processes and issues.
 In addition, the coursework will prepare students for related baccalaureate majors, including: biology, chemistry, engineering, geography (including emphasis in geographic information systems (GIS)), geology, mathematics, oceanography, and physics.
 For non-majors, the program’s goal is to educate students to make better-informed choices about key environmental and health issues.

-The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
-Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
-To earn this Environmental Science AS-T degree, students must meet the following requirements:
+The Associate in Science for Transfer (AS-T) degree is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
+Students completing the AS-T are guaranteed admission to the CSU system, but not to a particular campus or major.

-• completion of the following major requirements with a minimum grade of "C" (or "P");
+• Completion of the following major requirements with a minimum grade of "C" (or "P").

-• certified completion of the CSU General Education-Breadth (CSUGE) for STEM or Intersegmental General Education Transfer Curriculum (IGETC-CSU) for STEM, which requires a minimum of 31-33 units.
+• Certified completion of the California General Education Transfer Curriculum (Cal-GETC), which requires a minimum of 34 units; and

 Course List